 1201 South Lamar Boulevard, Zilker

 For after-dinner drinks, cocktail bar Roosevelt Room is the place to be.
 The drinks den is an homage to everything that makes up a perfect drink.
-While the menu might seem overwhelming as it spanning eras of cocktails (yes, there’s actually a killer Cosmopolitan), everything is made thoughtfully.
+While the menu might seem overwhelming as it spans eras of cocktails (yes, there’s actually a killer cosmopolitan), everything is made thoughtfully.

 1133 East 11th Street, Central East Austin